 The Regional Library Automation Service is provided through a cross-contract with the Mohawk Regional Information Center.
-This service provides for record processing including updates, local area network installation and maintenance, software installation and training, access to the regional library database for resource sharing and ongoing related support services.
+This service provides for local area network installation, maintenance, updates, software installation and training, access to the regional library database for resource sharing and ongoing related support services.